 They will do things to others that are informing you to leave to maintain power over you.
 They are terrifying, and they will find any means possible to end your friendship with those trying to help you.

-They will stop at nothing to protect what important to them if you escape one of these, you will most often need to move miles away.
+They will stop at nothing to protect what is important to them.
+If you escape one of these, you will most often need to move miles away.

 The malignant narcissist is the most dangerous of all.

-They are the least likely to attempt therapy, due to the disorder like other narcissists they do not see any fault in their actions blaming those around them for what they perceive as turning against them, or the fact they don’t see others as people having feelings as they don’t feel like others do, they see people as objects to use and abuse ad they feel, how they want and when they want, we are all individuals with different pain thresholds so what a narcissist on the low end might do could hurt someone in lesser ways.
+They are the least likely to attempt therapy due to the disorder.
+Like other narcissists, they do not see any fault in their actions, blaming those around them for what they perceive as turning against them or the fact they don’t see others as people having feelings as they don’t feel like others do.
+They see people as objects to use and abuse as they feel, how they want and when they want.
+We are all individuals with different pain thresholds, so what a narcissist on the low end might do could hurt someone in lesser ways.
 Yet, they feel the same pain as how a malignant narcissist would use sadistic means to destroy those who they perceive to go against them.

-Once you understand the narcissistic personality disorder, most narcissistic people will become evident to you.
-Malignant, come across as helping others and are far harder to spot at first, also far harder to stop.
+Once you understand the narcissist personality disorder, most narcissistic people will become evident to you.
+Malignant come across as helping others and are far harder to spot at first, also far harder to stop.

-In a relationship like all narcissist they represent themselves as important, worthy of admiration and love, they might talk about those that hurt them in a way to gain sympathy.
+In a relationship, like all narcissists, they represent themselves as important, worthy of admiration and love.
+They might talk about those that hurt them in a way to gain sympathy.
 They might come across as an unfortunate individual who has been hurt.

 How to deal with a malignant narcissist, don’t, gather as much help and support as you can, and not from mutual friends, get to safety, no one knows what lengths any narcissist will go to if they feel criticism or wronged by anyone, so always be careful, with a malignant never let them know you know, or you’re leaving, just get out safely.